Best Chess Openings for Beginners: 5 Simple Systems That Actually Work

 The plan in one sentence: Build a solid setup with the same piece placement every game, then use your stable structure to outplay opponents positionally.

-The London System is sometimes called the "set-and-forget" opening because White plays the same structure against almost any Black response.
-This reduces theory to nearly zero: learn the setup once and it works against nearly every 1.d4 response, whether Black plays the King's Indian, Slav, Queen's Gambit Declined, or Dutch.
-Ideal for players with limited study time.
-Train the full London with pre-built variations on our London System training page.
+As Wikipedia's London System article explains, it is a system opening in which White aims for the same structure against almost any Black response.
+That keeps the theory load very low: learn the setup once and it applies whether Black plays the King's Indian, Slav, Queen's Gambit Declined, or Dutch.
+It suits players with limited study time.

 What to know: Play Nf3 before Bf4, if you develop the bishop too early, Black can attack it with ...Qb6.
 The correct order is 1.d4 d5 2.Nf3 Nf6 3.Bf4.